create-care-global/web-app/README.md

 ./bin/init.sh
 ```

-This will create allow you to use `bra` in the CLI to control the project from anywhere, not just in the project folder.
-Typing `bra` in the CLI will show options.
+This will create allow you to use `ccg` in the CLI to control the project from anywhere, not just in the project folder.
+Typing `ccg` in the CLI will show options.
 For example:

 To build/rebuild (`service_name` is optional):

 ```
-bra build <service_name>
+ccg build <service_name>
 ```

 To start the project (`service_name` is optional):

 ```
-bra start <service_name>
+ccg start <service_name>
 ```

 To stop the project (`service_name` is optional):

 ```
-bra stop <service_name>
+ccg stop <service_name>
 ```

 The project should be accessible on http://localhost.
 It is recommended to add the dev base URL to your hosts file.
-The default is `http://bra.com.dockervm`.
+The default is `http://ccg.com.dockervm`.
 It should look something like this:

 ```
-127.0.0.1   bra.com.dockervm
+127.0.0.1   ccg.com.dockervm
 ```

 This setup step is optional.
 You can use `docker-compose` from the root of the project as an alternative.